Bottom of the foot pain can target anyone, and sometimes you must find ways to …

 Gout attacks typically last for several days, with the first 24 to 36 hours being the most intense.
 The time in between attacks may vary – it may be weeks, months or even years.

 If gout attacks continue to occur, residual effects may be felt in the affected joints between attacks.
 The inflammation buildup from recurrent gout attacks may also cause joint damage and a variety of joint-related disorders (see osteoarthritis).

 Gout is caused by high levels of uric acid in the blood and tissues.
 When uric acid levels in the bloodstream get too high, the body reacts by crystallizing the excess uric acid.
-The crystallized uric acid then deposits itself in the joints.
-In response, the joints produce inflammation to defend itself from the uric acid crystals, which causes a flare-up of gouty arthritis (literally meaning gout-related joint inflammation).
+These uric acid crystals then get deposited in the joints.
+In response, your body produces inflammation to protect the joints from the uric acid crystals, which causes a flare-up of gouty arthritis (literally meaning gout-related joint inflammation).
 Uric acid crystals may also deposit themselves in the kidneys, which causes kidney stones.

-The following- usually in combination with each other – can cause high levels of uric acid and ultimately lead to gout:
+A combination of the following factors can cause high levels of uric acid, and in turn ultimately lead to gout: